Is It Hard to Become a Lineman?

 How Do You Become a Lineman?

-A great way to become a lineman is by attending a trade school that offers a lineman training program.
+A great way to become a lineman is by attending a trade school that offers a electrical lineman training program.

 After completing a training course, most lineman work as an apprentice until they have enough experience to become a journeyman and work solo.